Quicksand, Kentucky: History

-Their son John Back (1774-1853) married Catherine Robertson, and in 1836, John and his son Joseph bought 2,500 acres of land in Quicksand, for $2,000 in gold.
+Joseph and Elizabeth's son John Back (1774–1853) married Catherine Robertson, and in 1836, John and his son Joseph bought 2,500 acres of land in Quicksand, for $2,000 in gold.
 That land extended, from Quicksand, up Quicksand Creek, on both sides of the creek, for eight miles.
-Two generations later, John's grandson, Miles Back (1853-1940), was said to own over 20,000 acres, in and around Quicksand.
+Two generations later, John's grandson, Miles Back (1853–1940), was said to own over 20,000 acres, in and around Quicksand.
 His big, two-story house was up on the hill, in Quicksand, overlooking the river.
 Miles was married three times, and he had at least twenty children.

+Starting in the early 1900s, some members of this family went back to using the original spelling of their last name (Bach), while others maintained the simplified spelling (Back).
+That is why both spellings are used within the family.

 In 1908, Miles sold 15,000 acres to Fred Mowbray and Edward Robinson, who operated a lumber company in Cincinnati.
 They built a massive sawmill along the river, in Quicksand, just down the hill from Miles Back's house; it was called "The Mowbray-Robinson Lumber Company."
 From about 1909 until about 1922, their lumber company cut down all of the old hardwood forests around there.
 They sold the lumber to the Singer Sewing Machine Company, in South Bend, Indiana, which manufactured wooden cabinets for their sewing machines.
 Singer made about 10,000 sewing machines a day.

 However, clear-cutting all those trees created an environmental disaster, in and around Quicksand.
 In 1923, Fred Mowbray and Edward Robinson donated all of that devastated land to the University of Kentucky, forcing the college and the taxpayers to pay to replant the trees, and to attempt to fix all the damage.
 The university established the Robinson Substation, on land donated by Miles Back, to do that.
 The Substation was also located just down the hill from Miles' house, along the river.
 It was on the other side of the Quicksand Bridge, from where the sawmill had been.
 The people at the Substation replanted some of the trees, and they also worked to improve the agricultural output in the community.
 The Substation is still in operation today, although the name has been changed to The Robinson Center.